Alfresco/docs-alfresco/content-services/latest/develop/sdk.md

 ###### `CustomContentModelIT`: Checking the correct existence and setup of a custom model

-This integration test verifies the existence of the `{http://www.acme.org/model/content/1.0}contentModel` in the Alfresco Content Services instance.
+This integration test verifies the existence of the `{http://www.acme.org/model/content/1.0}contentModel` in the Content Services instance.
 It also creates a new node in the repository with the following features:

 * The node is named `AcmeFile.txt`.